BitSwap-BiFi/Bitswap-demo/README.md

 -Buy token

-We'll use RGB-20 as base first;
+We'll use RGB-20 as base first.

 # Feature